Kotlin/anko/README.md

 <img src="doc/logo.png" alt="Anko logo" height="101" width="220" />

-Anko is a Kotlin library which makes Android application development faster and easier.
-It makes your code clean and easy to read, and lets you forget about rough edges of Android SDK for Java.
+Anko is a [Kotlin](http://www.kotlinlang.org/) library which makes Android application development faster and easier.
+It makes your code clean and easy to read, and lets you forget about rough edges of the Android SDK for Java.

 Anko consists of several parts:

 * *Anko Commons*: a lightweight library full of helpers for intents, dialogs, logging and so on;
 * *Anko Layouts*: a fast and type-safe way to write dynamic Android layouts;
-* *Anko SQLite*: a query DSL and parser collection for Android SQLite.
+* *Anko SQLite*: a query DSL and parser collection for Android SQLite;
 * *Anko Coroutines*: utilities based on the [kotlinx.coroutines](https://github.com/Kotlin/kotlinx.coroutines) library.

 ## Anko Commons